qarmin/czkawka/README.md

 - Maybe windows support, but this will need some refactoring in code
 - Translation support
 - GTK Gui
-  - Selection of records(don't know how to do this)
   - Popups
   - Choosing directories(included, excluded)
   - Popup with type of deleted records